Sócrates: Personal life

 Sócrates was the firstborn child of Raimundo and Guiomar Vieira.
 He was born in Belém, Pará, and relocated with his family to Ribeirão Preto, São Paulo, in January 1960 after his father Raimundo earned an important position as revenue supervisor.
 This job earned Sócrates' father the status of a small-town hero in Igarapé-Açu, where the family lived at the time.
 His father's new salary allowed Sócrates to attend the best school in Ribeirão Preto, Colégio Marista.
-In a biography written by the journalist Tom Cardoso, it is revealed that the small library Sócrates' father had built in his home, containing philosophy books and other works, came under threat as of the coup d'état on 31 March 1964.
-Sócrates watched his father rid himself of books that he so loved; "In 1964, I saw my father tear many books, because of the coup d'état.
+In a biography written by the journalist Tom Cardoso, it is revealed that the small library Sócrates' father had built in his home, containing philosophy books and other works, came under threat as of the 1964 Brazilian coup d'état.
+Sócrates watched his father rid himself of books that he so loved.
+He recalled: "In 1964, I saw my father tear many books, because of the coup d'état.
 I thought that was absurd, because the library was the thing he liked best.
 That was when I felt that something was not right.
 But I only understood much later, in college."
 At age 10, Sócrates was exposed to the repercussions of the military dictatorship's censorship.
 His childhood was marked by this event which he came to comprehend as an adult later in life.

-Sócrates married four times.
-He divorced three times and died in his fourth marriage.
+Sócrates married four times, divorced three times, and died in his fourth marriage.
 He had six children.
 He was a columnist for a number of newspapers and magazines, writing not only about sports, but also politics and economics.
 He frequently appeared on Brazilian TV programmes as a football pundit.
 At the time of his death, Sócrates was writing a fictional book about the 2014 World Cup in Brazil.
 Sócrates was a physician, a rare achievement for a professional footballer (he held a bachelor's degree in medicine from the Faculdade de Medicina de Ribeirão Preto, the medical school of the University of São Paulo).
 Even rarer is the fact that he earned the degree while concurrently playing professional football.
-After retiring as a player he practised medicine in Ribeirão Preto.
+After retiring as a player, he practised medicine in Ribeirão Preto.
 He was also noted for being an intellectual, a heavy drinker and a smoker.
-His younger brother Raí was also a footballer and an attacking midfielder, being a member of the Brazilian team that won the World Cup in 1994, notably playing for São Paulo and for Paris Saint-Germain.

 Politics

-During his time at Corinthians, Sócrates co-founded the Corinthians Democracy movement, in opposition to the then-ruling military government.
-Sócrates and his teammates protested against the regime's treatment of footballers, and showed support to the wider movement for democratisation, by wearing shirts with "Democracia" written on them during games.
+During his time at Corinthians, Sócrates co-founded the Corinthians Democracy movement, in opposition to the then-ruling Brazilian military government.
+Sócrates and his teammates protested against the regime's treatment of footballers, and showed support to the wider movement for democratisation by wearing shirts with "Democracia" written on them during games.
+Corinthians Democracy was meant to be the voice of Brazilian sport in the struggle to re-democratize the country.
+Sócrates and his teammates believed they could model how society was supposed to function by making all of the club's decisions through voting.
+It was believed that debate, swapping ideas, and voting could function as an example for the general public.